 Professor Tavis Potts

-- Understanding the emergence, effectiveness and components of the blue economy from international to local scales
+- Critical perspectives on the emergence and effectiveness of the blue economy from international to local scales

 Funding and Grants